Michael Madana Kama Rajan: Filming

 Michael Madana Kamarajan was shot mainly in Bangalore to accommodate Gowrishankar's availability.
+The confrontation scene of Kameshwaran and Thirupurasundari was shot in Alwarpet in a single shot.
 The song "Sundhari Neeyum Sundharan Njanum" was filmed entirely in slow-motion at 48 frames per second.
 Rao initially wanted the picturisation with 20 widows in background, but changed the idea after hearing the tune of the song.
 The song "Rum Bum Bum Arambum" was choreographed by Prabhu Deva.
 In a scene set in Madan's house where many characters confront each other, they cunningly try to evade Michael when held by him at gunpoint; it was not written in the script that they should do so, but improvised during filming at Haasan's suggestion.

 The climax sequence, featuring a "cliff-hanging-house", was based on a similar scene from the American film The Gold Rush (1925).
 The exterior portion was shot in Coonoor and the interior of the house was shot in a studio, in a hydraulic set.
-Kabir Lal was selected as cinematographer for the climax sequence due to the complexities involved with shooting multiple lookalikes.
 Due to his rapport with Panchu Arunachalam, Santhana Bharathi was allowed to aid post-production works such as dubbing and re-recording.